Author: Nyman Gibson Miralis

 However, if this were to apply in the Bali Nine case, it would mean that this restriction would apply to the voluntary provision of information by the AFP, which would significantly hamper its ability to share information and impact on the information foreign police forces would be prepared to share with Australia in return.
 Restricting the sharing of information in this way would have the effect of allowing information about relatively trivial crimes to be shared, but restricting cooperation aimed at preventing and prosecuting more serious offences.
 Requiring foreign police forces to obtain undertakings from the relevant prosecuting or government authority would introduce another step into the process and reduce the flexibility and responsiveness of transnational police cooperation.
 It is unlikely that regional states with the death penalty would provide this assurance regarding information-sharing at the police-to-police level.

-The article above is a summary in part of Exporting the Death Penalty?
+The above article is a summary in part of Exporting the Death Penalty?
 Reconciling International Police Cooperation and the Abolition of the Death Penalty in Australia by Lorraine Finlay